canstar

 This rule guards customers who don’t use direct debit to pay their bills from being punished with unjustified late fees.

-Which rules are changing in VIC?
+Which rules are changing in the VDO?

 The rule changes below are being implemented by the Essential Services Commission (ESC) as part of sweeping reforms to the VIC Energy Retail Code.